josh-works/josh-works.github.io/_posts/2022-03-05-about-roundabouts/2022-03-05-about-roundabouts.md

 ### low

-- tire on the ground, or a rock, or a tree, in the middle of a small intersection
+- as simple as a tire on the ground, or a rock, or a tree, in the middle of a small intersection
 - https://www.strava.com/activities/6759764602
 -